Everything You Need to Know About Logo File Formats

 So, you’ve just received a stack of logo files from your brand designer, including formats like SVG, PNG, and EPS?
-But now you’re wondering what to do with these files.
-What’s even the difference between vector and raster logo formats?
-Which to choose for what application?
-In this article, I’ll break down the most common logo file formats and give some practical advice on selecting the right one for each purpose.
+Now, you’re probably wondering what to do with these files.
+Which logo file format is suitable for which application?
+And what’s even the difference between a vector and a raster logo format?

-When it comes to logo file formats, there are two main types:
+When it comes to logo file formats, there are two main classifications:

 Vector Logo File Formats

-Vector formats are also easily editable, making them the best choice when collaborating with a designer.
+Additionally, vector formats are editable, making them the best choice when collaborating with a designer.

-The most commonly used vector logo formats are:
+The most commonly used vector logo formats include:

 EPS (Encapsulated PostScript)

-As a vector format, EPS files support transparency, meaning you can place them seamlessly in front of backgrounds.
+Like all vector formats, EPS files support transparency, which means you can seamlessly display them against different backgrounds.

-EPS files also allow embedding various colour profiles, such as RGB, CMYK or Pantone, making them well-suited for printing.
+EPS files also allow the embedding of various colour profiles, such as CMYK and Pantone, making them well-suited for printing.

-• Sending the logo to a designer for editing or using it on branded materials.
+- Sharing the logo with a designer to edit or include it in other branded materials.

 AI (Adobe Illustrator)